 Learn to understand the building blocks of the DeFi revolution

-Liquidity pools and liquidity providers are everywhere when you’re swapping tokens on a decentralized exchange, also on DappRadar’s Token Swap.
-In order to understand how this works, we decided to break everything down and, using simple examples, explain what liquidity pools are, how they work, and who liquidity providers are.
+Liquidity pools and liquidity providers are everywhere when you’re swapping tokens on a decentralized exchange.
+But to safely navigate in crypto, you need to understand how this works.
+Join us while we break everything down and get to know what liquidity pools are, how they work, the risks of low liquidity, being a liquidity provider, and more.
 Let’s go!

 A liquidity pool is a smart contract with locked tokens that are used to enable decentralized trading.
 The pool acts as a kind of “storage” in which market participants put crypto assets together to provide the necessary liquidity for everyone who wants to exchange this asset.

 The emergence of liquidity pools was a kind of ‘response’ to the inefficiency of the order book system within decentralized exchanges.
 Using order books, market makers faced a significant problem in the form of high gas fees.
 As a result, executing trades turned out to be very expensive and not profitable for both market makers and traders.

 Another driver for launching liquidity pools was low network throughput.
 When it comes to billions of dollars in daily trading, blockchains cannot provide fast enough transaction speeds.

 The simple liquidity pool includes a trading pair of 2 tokens equivalented in value to each other.
 For example, let’s take Ethereum (ETH) and the US dollar coin (USDC) pair.

 The liquidity provider must add such an amount of ETH and USDC to the pool comparable in value.
 If the provider decided to invest 1,000 ETH in the pool, he must accordingly invest 2,000,000 USDC.
 In this case, 1 ETH is equal to 2,000 USDC (we use hypothetical asset value).